Your choices regarding cookies on this site

 Maayan: For years I’ve heard that smoking doubles your relative mortality.
 So heading into this analysis I was expecting our numbers to be in the ballpark of 200%, but I was surprised just how close to 200% they really were.
 When looking at the population of people who had evidence of nicotine use, we saw a relative mortality of 212%.
 However, this includes people on cessation drugs and even those who merely reported a “history” of tobacco use.
 So as accurate as the rule of thumb is, “double relative mortality” is missing a lot of nuance, and it was fascinating to dig into that nuance.

 Jenna: For me it was the double whammy that smoking not only increases the risk for certain diseases but makes so many diseases more serious as well.
 Some were obvious; you’d expect smoking to complicate asthma because it’s a lung disease.
-But it also makes a very common and manageable condition like diabetes much scarier and more dangerous.
+But it also makes a very common and manageable condition like diabetes much more severe and likely to onset.

 Hayley: For a variety of reasons, many clients chose to focus on tobacco use in the past one to two years.
 As a clinician though, I have wondered how much risk may still be present when evidence of tobacco use is over two years old, given the increased risk of various conditions in this setting.
 This analysis really highlights the extent to which mortality risk remains elevated over time within the data.

-Christian: A history of smoking is as important as current smoking status.
+Christian: A history of tobacco use is as important as current tobacco use status.

 Christian: We know that young people are smoking cigarettes less, but research points to an increase in the use of nicotine vaping products.
 I would love to study the mortality impact of that trend.
 It’s affecting younger generations, but we just don’t have enough credible data at this point.
 I also think marijuana deserves focused research, especially as more states legalize it for recreational use.